City of Tea Tree Gully: Geography

 The gully to which the city name refers actually exists and is known to be sizable as it provided a gradient negotiable only by bullock wagons travelling through the Mt.
 Lofty Ranges.
 Additionally the gully had permanent freshwater springs which promoted the growth of tea trees in the area – thus the eventual name 'Tea Tree Gully'.

 The 350 ha Anstey Hill Recreation Park is adjacent to the suburbs of Vista and Tea Tree Gully.

 Sister cities

-The City of Tea Tree Gully, has one sister city. it is the:
+The City of Tea Tree Gully, has two sister cities.
+They are: